 - You are expected to bring a scientific calculator, pen/pencil, and paper to each class. - If you miss lecture, use your textbook, watch classroom capture, use other online resources, or ask another student for help filling in your notes.
 You CANNOT make-up missed in-class activities. - Classroom behavior is expected to be professional and respectful of other students and the instructor: - Arrive on time - Do not distract your classmates or the instructor away from the material - Actively participate in discussions, iClicker problems, and working groups - Students are responsible for all assignments regardless of attendance.
-You may submit worksheets via email or to the Academic Affairs Office on the due date for full credit. - The last day to drop the course without a grade is Sept 7th.
+You may submit worksheets via email or to the Academic Affairs Office on the due date for full credit. - LATE WORK: No worksheets will be taken after the due date.
+Due dates for online activities may be modified with sufficient justification such as late registration for the course.
+Exams may be rescheduled, but must be taken within 48 hours of the originally scheduled time.
+In-class activities such as iClicker questions and quizzes CANNOT be made-up. - The last day to drop the course without a grade is Feb 2nd.
 If you have any unexcused absences before then, you may be dropped from the course without notice. - The UNM Blackboard Learn system will be used for class announcements and organization.
 Keep your contact information up to date and check the course page often. - NO CELL PHONES MAY BE USED DURING QUIZZES OR EXAMS.
 Phone or smart pad (ie, iPad) use, for any reason, during quizzes or exams will be considered cheating.